isauraAlmar/Personal/README.md

 	* Graph Databases

 	* Multimodel Databases

-## NoSQL Tecnologies

-###  Cassandra: Apache Cassandra is open source, distributed data storage system that differs sharply from relational database management systems.

-##### The History of Cassandra

-Cassandra first started as an incubation project at Apache in January of 2009.
-Shortly thereafter, the committers, led by Apache Cassandra Project Chair Jonathan Ellis, re-leased version 0.3 of Cassandra, and have steadily made minor releases since that time.

-Though as of this writing it has not yet reached a 1.0 release, Cassandra is being used in production by some of the biggest properties on the Web, including Facebook,Twitter, Cisco, Rackspace, Digg, Cloudkick, Reddit, and more.

-Releases after graduation include:

-    0.6, released Apr 12 2010, added support for integrated caching, and Apache Hadoop MapReduce 0.7, released Jan 08 2011, added secondary indexes and online schema changes 0.8, released Jun 2 2011, added the Cassandra Query Language (CQL), self-tuning memtables, and support for zero-downtime upgrades
-    1.0, released Oct 17 2011, added integrated compression, leveled compaction, and improved read performance 1.1, released Apr 23 2012, added self-tuning caches, row-level isolation, and support for mixed ssd/spinning disk deployments
-    1.2, released Jan 2 2013, added clustering across virtual nodes, inter-node communication, atomic batches, and request tracing
-    2.0, released Sep 4 2013, added lightweight transactions (based on the Paxos consensus protocol), triggers, improved compactions, CQL paging support, prepared statement support, SELECT column alias support

-##### Advantages

-	*

 ##### CAP Therorem

 Also known as Brewer’s theorem states that distributed databases cannot have concistenci Availability and Partitiob Tolerance all at the ssame time.